preciz/similarity/README.md

 ```

 ## Performance
-Similarity.simhash is 2x faster than simhash-ex v1.1.0 package .
+Similarity.simhash is 2x faster than simhash-ex v1.1.0 package.

 ```
 Benchmark suite executing with the following configuration: